cx-language/cx/docs/pointers.md

 Unlike pointers, borrows cannot be stored: `T&` may only appear as a function parameter or return type, and reading a borrow into a variable copies the value out.
+Unlike pointers, borrows cannot be reseated by assignment either: assigning to a borrow would rebind it, so the compiler rejects it; write through it with `*` instead.

 A borrow can be nullable, written `T&?`, for parameters that may or may not receive a value.
 It accepts everything a `T&` accepts, plus `null` and nullable pointers.